 See Prices

 For example, you had a Retiarus whose weapons were a net and trident.
 He would throw the net over you and once you were tangled, he would strike you down with his trident.
-Or how about a Hastarius who only had a shield and spears to strike down his opponent.

-14. 85,000 People Could Fit Inside
+14. 85,000 People Could Fit Inside the Colosseum

 The emperor Nero built a massive palace for himself called the Domus Aurea or golden house.
 As part of his palace, he built a gigantic manmade lake surrounded by colonnades.
-After Nero committed suicide and Vespasian took over he decided to drain the lake and build a huge amphitheater on top.
-Genius!
+After Nero committed suicide and Vespasian took over, he decided to drain the lake and build a huge amphitheater on top.

 12. The Colosseum Was in Color